A Commitment-based Authentication model for Key Exchange protocols: Authenticated Key Exchange model variation

-In the model defined and used throughout this work, we follow the same ideas defined in \cite{10.1007/3-540-44987-6_28} and \cite{cryptoeprint:1998/009}, but with an important modification regarding the authentication source.
-In our model, the authentication will not be provided by an initial authenticated exchange of cryptography material, but rather of a \textit{final} authenticated verification of certain values that will be generated within each protocol run.
-Thus, upon finalization of each protocol's message exchange and, as part of its execution, each party will generate an element as specified by it, from elements shared or generated during the protocol execution.
+In the model presented in this work, the authentication is not provided by an initial authenticated exchange of cryptography material, but rather of a \textit{final} authenticated verification of certain values that will be generated within each protocol run.
+Thus, upon finalization of each protocol's message exchange and, as part of its execution, each party will generate an element as specified by the protocol, from elements shared or generated during the protocol execution.

 This value will be verified by the receiver to match the corresponding generated by the initiator, in an authenticated way, by means of a '\textit{verification phase}' modeled by $I_f$.
 If this verification is satisfactory, then we establish that \textit{m} has been correctly received by party $P_j$ from party $P_i$, and in particular $P_j$ validates, in an authenticated way, $P_i$ as the party with whom they have executed the protocol.

-This means that a message will only be considered as successfully received by a party $P_j$ if it involves a successful validation by means of $I_f$ of the established elements by each particular protocol.
-Intuitively, the idea behind this process is that it will mean that $m$ was indeed sent by party $P_i$ to party $P_j$, as the possibilities for an adversary to forge this value and get validated between $P_j$ and $P_i$ will be negligible.
+This means that a message will only be considered as successfully received by a party $P_j$ if it involves a successful validation under $I_f$.
+The idea behind this process is that it will mean that $m$ was indeed sent by party $P_i$ to party $P_j$, as the possibilities for an adversary to forge this value and get validated between $P_j$ and $P_i$ will be negligible.

-While our \textit{Authenticated Model} (AM) remains unchanged, our \textit{Unauthenticated Model} (UM) requires the following modification: Under this new model, protocols are now augmented with a "\textit{verification function}" $I_f$, as defined above.
-This component is essential to our UM model, as seeks to provide the necessary authentication source that is lost once migrating to insecure channels, as the previous UM model did with the initialization function $I_0$.
-While the specifics of how these kind of functions work will be dependent upon each protocol description, the theoretical behavior must always be the same: an authenticated verification of a value generated by each party during the protocol run, in which the responder must corroborate the value generated by the initiator with it's own. \\ Notice that this verification phase and the values generated to perform the validation will be constructed from elements formed and transmitted during the protocol run.
+This component is essential to the presented model, as seeks to provide the necessary authentication source that is lost once migrating to insecure channels, as the previous UM model did with the initialization function $I$.

+While the specifics of how these kind of functions work will be dependent upon each protocol description, the theoretical behavior must always be the same: an authenticated verification of a value generated by each party during the protocol run, in which the responder must corroborate the value generated by the initiator with it's own.